sughanapackiaraj-sudo/birthday-bot/README.md

 ### Step 7: Create Your config.json

-Create a file called `config.json` with this structure (customize the values):
+Create a file called `config.json` with this structure. **This is where you customize everything for YOUR organization:**

 ```json
 {